Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 The purpose of taxing taxable income is to distribute the tax burden according to individual financial ability while supporting political, social and economic goals.
 Here are some reasons why only taxable income is taxed:

-Progressive tax system By determining the taxable income, the progressive tax system can be applied, which imposes a higher tax rate on higher incomes.
-This promotes social justice by ensuring that the tax burden is distributed according to economic performance.
+Progressive tax system Determining taxable income allows for the application of a progressive tax system, which imposes a higher tax rate on higher incomes.
+This promotes social justice by ensuring that the tax burden is distributed according to economic capacity.

 How do you find out your taxable income?

-1. Collecting the documents
+1. Collecting documents

-• Wage tax certificate(s) from employers
+• Income tax certificate(s) from employers

-• Proof of income-related expenses, special expenses and extraordinary expenses
+• Proof of income-related expenses, special expenses, and extraordinary expenses

-• Proof of pension expenses paid
+• Proof of pension contributions paid

-2. Completing the tax return
+2. Filling out the tax return

-The tax return can be completed manually, with the help of tax software or by a tax consultant.
-This involves declaring income from various sources and deducting the corresponding expenses (income-related expenses, special expenses, extraordinary expenses, etc.).
+The tax return can be completed manually, using tax software, or by a tax advisor.
+Income from various sources is reported and the corresponding expenses (income-related expenses, special expenses, extraordinary expenses, etc.) are deducted.

-3. Calculation of taxable income
+3. Calculating taxable income

 • Total income from all sources

-• Deduction of income-related expenses, special expenses and extraordinary expenses
+• Deduction of income-related expenses, special expenses, and extraordinary expenses

-• Deduction of allowances (e.g. basic allowance, child allowance) = taxable income
+• Deduction of allowances (e.g., basic allowance, child allowance) = Taxable income

-4. Using tax calculation programs
+4. Use of tax calculation programs

 5. Tax assessment notice